-Goals and Objectives: The SCCOOS Data Management Plan describes in detail the infrastructure and data lifecycle for each data (sccoos.org/about/dmac/). stream SCCOOS will continue to provide access to high-quality integrated data and support regional user needs while complying with the national standards and protocols for sharing and archiving data following the "Guidance for Implementation of the IOOS DMAC Subsystem".
+Goals and Objectives: The SCCOOS Regional DMAC Implementation Plan describes in detail the infrastructure and data lifecycle for each data stream (sccoos.org/about/ dmac/).SCCOOS will continue to provide access to high-quality integrated data and support regional user needs while complying with the national standards and protocols for sharing and archiving data following the "Guidance for Implementation of the IOOS DMAC Subsystem".
 SCCOOS will also continue to integrate a broad suite of observations in the form of raw data and products.
-Collaboration with other Regional Associations to advance stakeholders access to crossregional data services as defined by commonalities in specified user requirements is on-going through IOOS DMAC including workshops.
+Collaboration with other Regional Associations to advance stakeholders access to cross-regional data services as defined by commonalities in specified user requirements is on-going through IOOS DMAC including workshops.
 SCCOOS DMAC is well poised to improve ingestion with a level of quality control based on Quality Assurance of Real Time Ocean Data (QARTOD) parameters, standardize the web services for all the parameters, submit to National Centers for Environmental Information for archive and enhance data visualization.
-Supplementing a detailed Data Management Plan are numerous Sensor Plans, per SCCOOS managed data stream, describing in detail ingestion, quality assurance, quality control, dissemination, distribution, and archiving.
+Supplementing a detailed Data Management Plan are numerous Sensor Plans per SCCOOS data stream describing in detail ingestion, quality assurance, quality control, dissemination, distribution, and archiving.